-It feels really solid and durable in your hand, and is super easy to set up.
-The sound coming out of this puppy is impressive, especially for a $100 mic.
+It feels really solid and durable in your hand and is super easy to set up.
+The sound coming out of this puppy is impressive, especially for the price.

 One thing I really appreciated is that it rejects background and ambient noise quite well.
 My room currently does not have any Acoustic Sound Treatment, but I could only imagine how much better it would sound with some bass traps and wall panels.